xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ```
 System.out.printf("%8.2f", x); // 3333.33
 ```
-prints x with a  eld width of 8 characters and a precision of 2 characters.
+prints x with a  field width of 8 characters and a precision of 2 characters.

 -

 ```
 System.out.printf("Hello, %s.
 Next year, you'll be %d", name, age);
 ```
 Each of the format specifiers that start with a % character is replaced with the corresponding argument.
-The conversion character that ends a format speci er indicates the type of the value to be formatted
+The conversion character that ends a format specifer indicates the type of the value to be formatted

 [Conversions for printf](http://alvinalexander.com/programming/printf-format-cheat-sheet)